ahmadelbaba/HealthyHearts/README.md

 2. Data Reduction:
     - Used a PCA model to reduce dimensions to 3 principal components
-    - Used thefeature importance outcomes from the supervised machine learning model to futher reduce factors to only the ones that have been determined significant
+    - Used the feature importance outcomes from the supervised machine learning model to futher reduce factors to only the ones that have been determined significant

 3. Determining Clusters:
     - Used K-means model to fit data and predict clusters
-    - Used an elbow curve and concluded that four clusters is the optimal number
+    - Used an elbow curve and concluded that four clusters is the optimal number initially then reduced to 3 after reducing certain factors
     - Plotted the clusters in a 3D graph
     - Finally generated a silhouette score and our model score 0.49 on a scale of -1 to +1